awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/key-tasks.md

    + On the status bar, choose **AWS Connection Settings**\.
    + [Open AWS Explorer](#key-tasks-open-explorer), if it isn't already open, and then choose **AWS Connection Settings**\.

-1. Choose the name of the [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) to use for the new connection\.
-If it isn't listed, first choose **All Credentials**, and then choose the name of the named profile to use\.
+1. Choose the [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) to use for the new connection\.
+If it isn't listed, first choose **All Credentials**, and then choose the [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) to use\.
 ![\[Switching the current connection\]](http://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/)

    The AWS Toolkit for JetBrains switches to using the new connection\.
 This connection is now selected in the **AWS Connection Settings** menu in both the status bar and **AWS Explorer**\.